Joakim-Byg/exercises/linux-foundation/exercises.md

 # Module 4: Storage
 Managing disks and filesystems.
 (This may require adding a new virtual disk to your VM).
 ## Exercise 4.1: Partitions and Filesystems
+**Warning:** The last part of this exercise requires a system restart to confirm that the system-changes has taken affect, however if the configuration is malformed, it may cause system failure and inhibit you to perform the last exercises;

+**Proceed with caution**
 * List all block devices (`lsblk`).
-* Assuming you've added a new virtual disk (e.g., `/dev/sdb`), use `sudo fdisk /dev/sdb` to create a new primary partition.
+* Assuming you've added a new virtual disk (e.g., `/dev/sdb` or `/dev/sdc`), use `sudo fdisk /dev/sdb` to create a new primary partition.
 * Format the new partition with an ext4 filesystem (`sudo mkfs.ext4 /dev/sdb1`).
 * Create a directory `/mnt/data` (`sudo mkdir /mnt/data`).
 * Mount the new filesystem at `/mnt/data` (`sudo mount /dev/sdb1 /mnt/data`).
 * Verify it's mounted with `df -h`.
 * Edit `/etc/fstab` to make the mount permanent.

+  **Notice**:
-You will need to get the UUID of the partition with `blkid`.
+  * You will need to get the UUID of the partition with `blkid`.
+  * the `fstab` format is not the same as the output of `blkid`
+  * `fstab` needs a reference to the device `/dev` (recall that "everything in Linux is a file").

 # Module 5: Networking
 Configuring and troubleshooting network connections.